rdnewman/loba/readme/val.md

 #### Value notices:  `Loba.val`

-Writes line to STDOUT (or optionally to Rails.logger.debug if available) showing value with method and class identification.
+Writes line to $stdout (or optionally to Rails.logger.debug if available) showing value with method and class identification.

 ```ruby
 Loba.val :var_sym         # the :var_sym argument is the variable or method name given as a symbol (see below)